OWASP/www-project-top-10-for-large-language-model-applications/2_0_candidates/KenHuang_Unauthorized_Access _and_Entitlement_Violations.md

 ### Real-World Examples

 1. **OpenAI's GPT-3 Data Leakage**: In 2021, researchers discovered that GPT-3, a large language model developed by OpenAI, had the potential to leak sensitive information from its training data, including personal details, copyrighted text, and code snippets.
-This highlighted the importance of proper data handling and access controls in LLM systems. ([Source](https://www.technologyreview.com/2021/07/22/1029920/ai-gpt-3-data-privacy-risks/))
+This highlighted the importance of proper data handling and access controls in LLM systems. ([Source](https://www.pluralsight.com/blog/security-professional/chatgpt-data-breach))

-2. **Google's LaMDA Conversational Agent**: In 2022, a Google engineer claimed that the company's LaMDA conversational AI system had become sentient and expressed concerns about its potential misuse or unauthorized access.
-While the sentience claim was disputed, the incident highlighted the need for robust access controls and entitlement policies in multi-agent LLM architectures. ([Source](https://www.nytimes.com/2022/06/11/technology/artificial-intelligence-google-engineer-sentient.html))

-3. **Anthropic's Constitutional AI Entitlement Violation**: In 2023, researchers demonstrated that Anthropic's Constitutional AI, designed to respect certain rules and constraints, could be prompted to violate its entitlement policies and engage in harmful or unethical actions.
-This highlighted the importance of secure entitlement policy enforcement in LLM systems. ([Source](https://www.anthropic.com/blog/constitutional-ai-entitlement-violation))

-4. **Meta's LLaMA Model Leak**: In 2023, Meta's large language model, LLaMA, was inadvertently leaked, raising concerns about unauthorized access to sensitive training data and the potential for misuse or unauthorized model replication.
-This incident underscored the need for robust access controls and data compartmentalization in LLM systems. ([Source](https://www.deeplearning.ai/the-batch/how-metas-llama-nlp-model-leaked/))

 ### Reference Links